 abad rarely is used in a way that would equate to the English

 annihilation.
 Rather, it usually refers to death, as in, the physical death of a person.
-Some more examples that really weaken the word:
+To have a better understanding of the way the Old Testament uses this word (and by proxy, helps clarify what a "place of" that word means), here are some examples that really weaken the Annihilationist's argument:

 Egypt was not annihilated, it very much still existed, but its destruction was in reference to the state it was in after some plagues.